system-transparency/system-transparency/stconfig/README.md

 ## Stconfig

 _Stboot_ itself is part of the _u-root_ project (https://github.com/u-root/u-root) and is written in Go.
 Since _Stboot_ is still in a beta phase at the moment, the code resides at https://github.com/u-root/u-root/tree/stboot branch.
-This directory mainly provides utilities for the ongoing development.

-The _u-root_ project also includes some tools related to its various commands. _Stconfig_ is a tool for the host's operator to prepare a 'stboot.ball' file for the provisioning server.
-This file is downloaded to the host during the _Stboot's_ bootprocess. _Stboot_ is heavily dependent on that 'stboot.ball' being prepared by this tool.
+The _u-root_ project also includes some tools related to its various commands. _Stconfig_ is a tool for the host's operator to prepare a bootball file ('stboot.ball') for the provisioning server.
+This file is downloaded to the host during the _Stboot's_ bootprocess. _Stboot_ is heavily dependent on that bootball being prepared by this tool.
+Usually the generated bootball should work for all hosts.
+But if there is the need for a host specific bootball, you can create a unique bootball identified by the MAC address of the appropriate server.
+The host will look for a specific boot ball on the provisioning server first.
+If none is present, the host will download the general one.
+See `stconfig --help-long` for inforamtion on how to parse the MAC address.

 See https://system-transparency.org for further information about 'stconfig.json' and 'stboot.ball'.